 Where to Camp: With 75 huge campsites for both tents and RVs, a swimming beach, and a playground area, Prouty Beach & Campground is a fun and inexpensive way to explore Newport and the surrounding communities.
 It’s a county park, right next to the bike path, and less than a mile from downtown Newport.

-Vermont Route 100 Map and Trip Guide
+Route 100 Vermont Map

 Where to Next?